-The Acts of the Apostles is really the second volume in the two-part writing scholars call Luke-Acts.
-It continues the story begun in the Gospel of Luke, showing how the Good News offered by Jesus to the outcast of the people was eventually extended "to the end of the earth," so that Gentiles as well as Jews came to share in the blessings of God.
+The Acts of the Apostles is the second volume in the two-part writing scholars call Luke-Acts.
+It continues the story begun in the Gospel of Luke, showing how the Good News offered by Jesus was eventually extended to the end of the earth, so that Gentiles as well as Jews came to share in the blessings of God.